 ANTICOAGULATION THERAPY: As discussed before surgery, one of the risks associated with any surgical procedure includes blood clot formation in your calves that can travel to your heart and/or lungs (deep vein thrombosis/pulmonary embolism).
 Because of this risk we have started you on one of several types of blood thinners (aspirin, Coumadin, lovenox or Xarelto/Eliquis).
 You received this medication after surgery and during your hospitalization.
-If you received ASPIRIN, we will continue it twice daily (325mg) for 6 weeks.
-If you were placed on XARELTO after your surgery, this means that you are at higher risk for blood clot formation than our standard patient or have a contraindication to Aspirin.
-We would typically have our HIGH RISK patients also complete 6 weeks of DVT prevention medication after surgery unless otherwise indicated by Dr Conti.
-LOVENOX and ELIQUIS are several types of other blood thinners used in patients that who have had history of blood clots or pulmonary embolism after surgery.
+If you received ASPIRIN in the hospital, we will continue it twice daily (325mg) for 6 weeks.
+If you were placed on XARELTO during your hospitalization, this means that you are at higher risk for blood clot formation than our standard patient.
+We would typically have our HIGH RISK patients also complete 6 weeks of DVT prevention medication after surgery unless otherwise indicated by Dr Moore or Michelle Moore, PA-C.